Tenement (band)

-Style & Reputation
+Style and reputation

 For most of their formative years, members of Tenement lived in and operated the BFG punk house in Appleton, Wisconsin- which hosted hundreds of bands over the course of eight years and served as a recording space for portions of each of their studio albums from 2011 to 2015.
 Their connection to the house and the relationships they developed with national touring artists that played there cemented their reputation as disciples of DIY culture.
 Despite national acclaim, the house (and the band) remained an underground fixture within the confines of the city of Appleton.
 Pitsch told The Post-Crescent in 2015, "We've been an enigma to people, and in our own little world".
 The same year, he told Ghettoblaster Magazine, "In a town like Appleton, Wisconsin, a place like BFG was a lawless jungle.
 I’d always thought that it was meant to be bulldozed and not to be handed over to new tenants.
 The energy that place held after we’d been there for eight years wasn’t meant to linger in a normal family environment."
 For many, setting foot in The BFG was an experience that brought them to a closer understanding of what drove Tenement as a group and how they fit- personally and creatively- into the greater scheme of music and art in America.
 Some saw them as off-the-grid, insular, outlying personas and others saw them as music savants, students of their record collections and eccentrics with nearly singular-interest personalities.
 RVA Mag visited the house in 2010 and wrote: "[Amos'] room, located on the top floor of the BFG House, Appleton’s main house show venue, is indicative of his lifestyle.
 Some recording equipment is set up on a desk, with a computer that doesn’t connect to the internet.
 There are several tape players and a record player connected to a stereo, and the only other real furniture in the room are some shelves which provide haven for Pitsch’s vast record collection.
 When I enter the room, he’s listening to the Four Tops.
 He doesn’t have a bed, but there are some sleeping mats folded in the corner."
 Heartbreaking Bravery 's Steven Spoerl commented in 2015 on how the environment of The BFG hinted at Tenement's eclectic taste in music and how it came to define them as a band: "It was impossible to spend thirty seconds flipping through any one of the thousands of [records] that littered that house and not jump from 80’s hardcore to free jazz session recordings to sludge to the golden era of soul, all of which would be directly underneath an unending murderer’s row of killer flyers for (increasingly strong) bills that the house hosted.
 It evoked the ideal of the American melting pot more than just a little and, in a way, furthered the band’s identity."
 As of 2015, The BFG was condemned and demolished.